Fastvue/reporter-handy-scripts/README.md

 > Example: Generate a report on a class of students, as soon as the class finishes.
 Use this script to generate a report between 11:00am and 11:45 am, for a specific list of users and schedule it on week days at 11:46am.

 Here's a [video](https://www.loom.com/share/21cfc712542d434d803c0034f6accad3?sid=0937bcde-9ce0-48a0-9669-45a66601cef7) on how to use it.

+## AddStaffNamesToKeywordGroup.ps1

+This script queries Active Directory for a list of staff names and adds them to a keyword group.
+This is useful for schools that want to know when students are searching for staff online to find their social media profiles.

+Edit the "User-Defined Variables" section to enter your AD server and optionally specify a LDAP query or list of Security Groups to search.
+You can change the AD attribute use as the keywords (displayName is used by default), as well as the name of the Keyword Group to import them into.